IvyMycelia/Myco/docs/MODULE_SYSTEM_DESIGN.md

 # Global directives (at very top of file) - apply to entire file
 #! private   # Private by default (default behavior - opt-in to exports)
 #! export    # Export all top-level symbols by default
-#! strict    # Require explicit typing for all top-level symbols, no implicit returns
+#! strict    # Require explicit typing for all symbols (no implicit returns/types)
+#! unstrict  # Allow implicit or explicit typing (default behavior)
 #!
 # Example: Per-section overrides